-First we visited the area of Dwejra, which is located on the western coastline of Gozo.
+First, we visited the area of Dwejra, which is located on the western coastline of Gozo.
 The word “dwejra” means “small home” in Maltese, which is named after a small house built on the cliffs and surrounded by the sea.
 The scenery is gorgeous there with the rest of the Azure Window, Blue Hole, Inland Sea and Dwejra bay.
 The coastline is a result of geological forces and offers several great hiking paths.

 The area on the other side of the rock face is the Inland Sea, a natural lagoon surrounded by tall cliffs.
 It is connected to the open sea with a 60 metre-long tunnel, called Blue Cave.
-From the Inland Sea you can take a boat tour through the tunnel.
-It is a popular scuba diving site and also good for swimming, because it has shallow and calm water with a pebbly shore.
+From the Inland Sea, you can take a boat tour through the tunnel.
+It is a popular scuba diving site and also good for swimming because it has shallow and calm water with a pebbly shore.

 We stopped at the Xwejni bay, be aware that walking on them is forbidden.
 I didn’t know that, but a sign warned us.
 Only permitted for the locals, who collect rock salts in the morning during summer.

-In shops you can find Maltese sea salt as a gourmet product.
+In shops, you can find Maltese sea salt as a gourmet product.

 Gozo’s largest sandy beach with bright golden-reddish sand and clear water.
 Its Maltese name, Ir-Ramla I-Hamra means Red Beach.
 There are underwater rocks a few meters out in the sea on the central part, so mind your steps.
 One part of it is a Natura 2000 site.
 The bay is surrounded by cliffs.

-It was busy, but there are plenty places on the long and wide beach.
+It was busy, but there are plenty of places on the long and wide beach.
 It was sunny as always, so we rented an umbrella at the kiosks.
 Foods and drinks are also available there, but only in the summer season.

 How to get there?

 Between Malta (Cirkewwa Ferry Terminal) and Gozo (Mgarr Ferry Terminal) operates a ferry for passengers and vehicles.
-Just follow the Ferry Terminal signs for cars / passengers.
+Just follow the Ferry Terminal signs for cars/passengers.
 During the day the ferry leaves every 45 minutes.
 Check out the timetable here.

 We arrived just in time to catch the ferry.
-There are plenty places, because it has 2 storeys, our car was almost the last one.
+There are plenty of places because it has 2 storeys, our car was almost the last one.
 The crossing time is approximately 25 minutes, so we had time to go up to the deck and enjoy the wind.
 You have to pay with cash on the way back to the mainland.
 Standard fare costs 4,65 euro per person, a car with a driver costs 15,70 euro.

 Where to eat?